able-app/docs/controls/ε elements/caption/cap-title.md

 **Trailing Options**

-- Nothing
+- **Nothing**
-- Action - An icon that is typically used as a More button to reveal additional actions that can be taken on the subject matter.
+- **Action:** An icon that is typically used as a More button to reveal additional actions that can be taken on the subject matter.
-- Super Action - More of a primary action and most often used as an Add capability, this icon is slightly larger and carries a larger hit area.
+- **Super Action:** More of a primary action and most often used as an Add capability, this icon is slightly larger and carries a larger hit area.
-- Button - A prominent primary action used to take an action on the subject matter.
+- **Button:** A prominent primary action used to take an action on the subject matter.
-- Subtext - Used for short bits of text in a right aligned format.
+- **Subtext:** Used for short bits of text in a right aligned format.